userjack6880/Open-DMARC-Analyzer/README.md

 Valid date signifiers are `m`, `w`, and `d` for "month", "week", and "day".

-# Latest Changes

-## 1-rc1
-- Documentation updates.
-- Carried forward backports from beta 4.

-See `CHANGELOG` under `docs` for full details of all changes.

 # Tested System Configurations

 | OS              | HTTP          | PHP    | SQL             |